JJ/hoborg/README.md

 -----------------------

 After 4 paragraphs, you might have already realized English is not my main language.
-That's not the only way you can help
+Sending me corrections  is not the only way you can help

 * Get a GitHub account http://github.com
 * Watch, star or fork this repo.
 You don't need to do anything else